Zelig Reuven Bengis: Youth

-Rav in Lithuania

-After having spent 19 years as Rav of Boćki (Bodki), in 1911, he became the Rav of Kalvarija, Lithuania.
-During his time as Rav of Kalvarija, World War I broke out.
-During the war, the Russian government forced Jews to move further eastward.
-Rabbi Bengis settled in Smolensk, a Russian town where many non-religious Jews lived.
-In Smolensk, Rabbi Bengis involved himself in teaching these non-religious Jews about Judaism.
-In this, he received strong encouragement from the Chofetz Chaim.
+After having spent 19 years as the rabbi of Boćki (Bodki), in 1911 he became the rabbi of Kalvarija, Lithuania.

-After the war, Bengis returned to Kalvarija.
-His reputation grew, and he was known as an expert in all areas of Judaism - he knew countless Jewish works, including the entire Tanakh, both the Yerushalmi and Bavli, the Rambam, Shulchan Aruch, backward and forward.
-He received halachic questions from all over the world.
-Some of his halachic rulings were published in the periodical HaTevunah, but they were never published in bookform.

 Rav in the Holy Land

 In 1932, after the death of Rabbi Yosef Chaim Sonnenfeld, Bengis was asked to become rosh av beit din (Ravad) - Head of Court - of the Edah HaChareidis in Jerusalem.
 At that point, however, he declined the offer, since his rival there would be Rabbi Avraham Yitzchak Kook - a fellow student of the Netziv of Volozhin.

 However, the leadership of the Edah repeated their offer in 1937.
 Since Rav Kook had died, Rabbi Bengis accepted the offer, and moved from Lithuania to Palestine - shortly before World War II broke out.

 In 1947, he and Rabbi Yosef Tzvi Dushinsky, the Chief Rabbi - Gaavad - of the Edah, appeared before a United Nations commission which was to decide the future of the British Mandate of Palestine.
 They spoke against the establishment of a Jewish state there, requesting the UN to recognize Jerusalem as a holy city which should not be part of any state, but should be ruled by the UN itself as an international city.
 He also requested the commission to allow the immigration of homeless Jews who had survived the war in Europe.

 When Rabbi Dushinsky died in 1948, Bengis succeeded him as gaivad of the Edah.
 Simultaneously, he also fulfilled the position of Rosh Yeshiva at Yeshivas Ohel Moshe, also in Jerusalem.

 Bengis died on the 7th of Sivan, 5713 (21 May 1953).
 He was almost 90 years old, and had fulfilled rabbinical roles in Lithuania and Jerusalem for over 60 years.
 He was interred on Har HaMenuchot.